danielchg/encryption-at-rest-blog/README.md

 * **LUKS**

 Linux Unified Key Setup (LUKS), is a disk encryption specification that implements a standard on-disk format to store encryption keys.
 It was originally intended for Linux, but is also used by different operating systems.
 LUKS allows performing block device encryption.
-LUKS2 is currently the default format in RHEL and RHCOS..
+LUKS2 is currently the default format in RHEL and RHCOS.

 Mounting an encrypted volume requires decrypting it first using a passphrase.
 An automated process to decrypt a LUKS volume, using a PIN stored in a TPM2 chip, is described in the Policy Based Decryption section.

-There are different ways to use LUKS  in conjunction with Linux Volume Manager (LVM).
+There are different ways to use LUKS  in conjunction with Logical Volume Manager (LVM).
 In this article we will focus on the use of LVM on LUKS, by creating Logical Volumes on top of an unlocked LUKS container.
 A kernel subsystem called dm-crypt is used in LUKS to expose encrypted devices as virtual blocks that can be used by LVM.

 More information about block device encryption using LUKS in RHEL can be found in the [official RHEL documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/security_hardening/encrypting-block-devices-using-luks_security-hardening#luks-disk-encryption_encrypting-block-devices-using-luks).

 * **Policy Based Decryption (PBD)**

 Policy-Based Decryption is a collection of technologies to unlock hard drives on physical and virtual machines.
 Mounting volumes on an encrypted device requires decrypting it first.
 This process is done automatically in RHCOS at boot time.
-As mentioned before TPM2 is used to store the encryption keys of the JWE file containing the disk encryption key.
+As mentioned before, TPM2 is used to store the encryption keys of the JWE file containing the disk encryption key.

 For decryption a pluggable framework called Clevis is used.
 Clevis handles decryption of LUKS volumes by using the key stored in the JWE file.
 Clevis also supports the use of other technologies for unlocking volumes, such as tang or sss.
 More information about policy-based decryption can be found in the [official RHEL documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/security_hardening/configuring-automated-unlocking-of-encrypted-volumes-using-policy-based-decryption_security-hardening).